 Few actors have enjoyed the sort of long-term success on television as Underwood, who's made a career of turning up on the right shows at the right time.
 Long before joining the second season of ABC's hit covert thriller starring L.A.
 Law," a star turn that resulted in multiple Golden Globe and NAACP Image Award nominations.

-Over the intervening decades, Underwood would turn up in key recurring roles on a succession of shows-of-the-moment, including "Sex and the City," "The New Adventures of Old Christine," "Dirty Sexy Money," "In Treatment," and, most recently, "Agents of S.H.I.E.L.D."
+Over the intervening decades, Underwood would turn up in key recurring roles on a succession of shows-of-the-moment, including "The New Adventures of Old Christine," "Dirty Sexy Money," "In Treatment," and, most recently, "Agents of S.H.I.E.L.D."

 The actor, 52, joined Moviefone for a look at his latest TV success, his increasing behind-the-scenes roles, and his long history of being an MVP guest star.

 Moviefone: You're always a very busy and in-demand actor.
 Of all the various choices you had, what was the thing about "Quantico" that made you say, "I'm going to jump aboard this moving freight train and see where I fit in?"

 Blair Underwood: I'll tell you, it checked all the boxes I was looking for.
 The last series of television I did where I was a series regular was "Ironside" a few years ago.
 You work hard -- blood, sweat and tears -- and then they put it on for three weeks and then pull it.
 It has no time whatsoever to gain an audience.
 So I checked out for a year and I did theater -- I retired for a year.
 I knew I was doing it, I'm going to take a year off and go do theater and do the things that I love.
 I played Othello down in San Diego at The Old Globe, worked with Cicely Tyson and Vanessa Williams in "The Trip to Bountiful."